maxlinde/baymedr/README.md

 Alternatively, if the raw data are not available, we can use summary statistics to compute a Bayes factor (cf. van Ravenzwaaij et al., 2019).
-The data was obtained from Andersson et al. (2013):
+The data were obtained from Andersson et al. (2013):

 ``` r
 library(baymedr)